Our Membership

 Senior Communications Officer

 My first love is writing to engage, inspire and educate and with a background in journalism, communications, and storytelling, my career has spanned national charities, community interest companies, the NHS, and private organisations, where I’ve developed print and online publications, communications strategies, and created multimedia content that brings complex topics to life for a diverse range of audiences.
-I’m excited now to apply these skills to the environment of marine science and I’m here to help share the impact and influence of the MBA by telling the stories of the science and the passionate people behind everything that the MBA does.
-When I’m not here by the sea you’ll find me reading, cooking, hanging out with family and animals, stargazing, or walking in the woods.
+I’m here to help share the impact and influence of the MBA by telling the stories of the science and the passionate people behind everything that the MBA does.
+When I’m not here by the sea you’ll find me cooking, hanging out with family and animals, stargazing, or walking in the woods.

 Tanya Whipps BSc (Hons), RVN